 Incidents like data leakage and security breach seem to occur quite frequently in this age of digitalism.
-According to a recent study conducted by British government, well-establish banks and large organizations are not the only targets of security breach.
+According to a recent study conducted by British government, well-establish banks and large organizations are not the only frequent targets of security breaches.
 (Magee, 2018) Almost all businesses, from small to large are prone to security threats.
 Fortunately, there are many effective ways to respond to all such security issues.
 Let’s have a look at top most recommended solutions for this digital problem:

 Keep calm and focused

-Shut down the system/network if required
+Shut down the network

 Assess the damage

 Make a clear overview of affected systems, processes and people, assess the damage and take control of the situation.
 Make sure you understand the consequences of what has happened.
 This will make decision making easier, because you know what the alternative to not doing anything will be.
 You will need to involve technical, possible legal or PR teams to assess and recover, time to call in help.
 Assessment of data plays an important role in dealing with the damage done to the network.

 Assessment of data leakage and security issue leads to recovery.
 Now you know what is damaged, get the critical systems running again, even if the data is temporarily degraded.
 Once you know which areas need to be fixed on priority, you may allocate essential resources to fix the problems.
 Backup resources can also be used to recover the lost data.
 (Mullins, 2005)

 Reputation maintenance is very much important for every organization, but it should not be your primary concern, your security and proper and honest communication should come first.
 If a security issue has been detected (and resolved), you might need to report it to partners and customers whose confidentiality was potentially compromised.
 Keeping everybody informed increases the reputation in terms of public relation and consumer trust.